 - Use logging for testing, debugging, and technical support

-- Query activity gets logged in log file
+- Query activity gets logged in a log file

 - Logging should be enabled for individual users

-- Set logging level for each user whose queries you want logged
+- Set logging level for each user whose queries you want to be logged

 - Query logging is disabled by default